 Further Information

-Policy NC15 should be read in conjunction with the relevant Green Infrastructure policies as they relate to the creation of new open space, including Policy GS1 (Development in Urban Green Space Zones) and Policy GS6 (Biodiversity Net Gain) and Policy DC1 (The Community Infrastructure Levy and Other Developer Contributions).
+Policy NC15 should be read in conjunction with the relevant Green Infrastructure policies as they relate to the creation of new open space, including Policy BG1 (Blue and Green Infrastructure) (in the Part 1 document), Policy GS1 (Development in Urban Green Space Zones) and Policy GS6 (Biodiversity Net Gain) and Policy DC1 (The Community Infrastructure Levy and Other Developer Contributions).
 This includes ensuring that all development provides net gains in biodiversity - new areas of accessible open space could be created within new housing developments to help achieve this aim.
 The policy should also be read in conjunction with Policy DE3 Public Realm and Landscape Design.

 Development in the Flexible Use Zones Outside the Central Area